Huawei files appeal in U.S. court against FCC's rural carrier purchase ban

 It also voted to propose requiring carriers remove and replace equipment from Huawei and ZTE in existing networks.

-"Banning a company like Huawei, just because we started in China - this does not solve cyber security challenges," Song said in the statement.
+"Banning a company like Huawei, just because we started in China - this does not solve cyber security challenges," Huawei's Chief Legal Officer Song Liuping said at a news conference at the firm's headquarters in Shenzhen.

-Karl Song, vice president of Huawei's corporate communications department, said the FCC rule threatened improving connectivity in rural America, and would cost hundreds of millions of dollars and even force some small carriers to go bankrupt.
+He said the FCC failed to provide evidence to show Huawei is a security threat and claimed "this decision, just like the entity list in May, is based on politics, not security."

+The FCC did not immediately respond to a Reuters request for comment.

 U.S. President Trump in May placed Huawei on the country's trade blacklist, citing national security concerns, which banned companies from supplying Huawei with U.S. components without special licenses.